-- B. ISD shall then give fair notice to parties in interest in writing, of at least 14 days.
-Any individual who claims to be adversely affected by allowance of the exemption may file a statement with ISD containing any information to support his/her claim. - C. In determining whether to grant or deny the application, the Commissioner of Inspectional Services shall balance the hardship to the applicant and the community, of not granting the exemption, against the adverse impact on the health, safety, and welfare of persons affected, the adverse impact on property affected, and any other adverse impacts of granting the exemption.
-Applicants for an exemption and other persons contesting an exemption may be required to submit any information the Commissioner of Inspectional Services may reasonably require.
-In granting or denying an application, the Commissioner shall place on public file copies of the application for exemption, the notices to parties in interest, any statements filed by the parties in interest, and the decision and the reasons for granting or denying the exemption, as well as any other documentation associated with the process. - D. Exemptions shall be granted by notice to the applicant containing all conditions, including a time limit on the permitted activity.
-The exemption shall not become effective until all conditions are agreed to by the applicant in writing.
-Noncompliance with any condition of the exemption shall terminate it and subject the person holding it to those provisions of this Ordinance. - E. The Administrative Exemption may be reviewed, adjusted, or repealed by the Commissioner of Inspectional Services after two years. - F. The Commissioner of the Inspectional Services Department may issue guidelines defining the procedures to be followed in applying for an Administrative Exemption and the criteria to be considered in deciding whether to grant an Administrative Exemption.
+- granting the special exemption.
+Applicants for exemption and other persons contesting exemption may be required to submit any information the Commissioner of Inspectional Services may reasonably require.
+In granting or denying an application, the Commissioner shall place on public file a copy of the decision and the reasons for denying the exemption. - 5.
+Exemptions shall be granted by notice to the applicant containing all necessary conditions, including a time limit on the permitted activity.
+The exemption shall not become effective until all conditions are agreed to by the applicant.
+Noncompliance with any condition of the exemption shall terminate it and subject the person holding it to those provisions of this Ordinance. - 6.
+The Administrative Exemption may be reviewed, adjusted, or repealed by the Commissioner of Inspectional Services, if appropriate, after two years. - 7.
+The Commissioner of Inspection Services may issue guidelines defining the procedures to be followed in applying for a special variance and the criteria to be considered in deciding whether to grant a special variance.